LouisBassagal/3DShootingGame/README.md

 ## Controls

-- Use the mouse or keyboard (specify here if you have custom controls) to aim and shoot the ball.
+- Use the mouse to aim and shoot the ball.